-- The significance of the health problem/challenge addressed, the research question, the approach and methods used to answer it and the outcome of the research that led to the impact. - The beneficiaries of the research and research-related activities (e.g. patients, clinical staff, policy makers, public etc.) and the number of people impacted. - The nominee's role in how this research and related activities led to impact. - The strategy and specific activities that the Nominee led ensuring the research conducted reached impact (e.g. Patient, Carer and Public involvement (PPI), stakeholders involvement and/or other outreaching activities) and how these approaches may have helped to enhance the impact of the nominee's work. - The impact and its significance the HRB-funded research has had on policy, practice, services or the health and social care system, with direct or indirect benefits resulting in terms of enhanced health and wellbeing, quality of life and better health outcomes and experiences for patients, communities, organisations or the public more generally.
+- The significance of the health problem/challenge addressed, the research question, the approach and methods used to answer it and the outcome of the research that led to the impact. - The beneficiaries of the research and research-related activities (e.g. patients, health and social care staff, policy makers, public etc.) and the number of people impacted. - The Nominee's role in how this research and related activities led to impact. - The strategy and specific activities that the Nominee led ensuring the research conducted created impact (e.g. working with knowledge users, Public and Patient Involvement (PPI), stakeholder involvement and/or other outreach activities) and how these approaches may have helped to enhance the impact of the Nominee's work. - The impact and significance the HRB-funded research has had on policy, practice, services or the health and social care system, with direct or indirect benefits resulting in terms of enhanced health and wellbeing, quality of life and better health outcomes and experiences for patients, communities, organisations or the public more generally.